 Where: Merle Hay and NW 62nd Avenue

 When: Friday, 5 – 8 p.m., Saturday, 1 – 8 p.m., Sunday, 1 – 5 p.m.

 Sure, you can quote Elf and Christmas Vacation front to back, but have you ever seen them on the big screen with a giant bucket of buttered popcorn?
 That’s next level.

-Flix Brewhouse – Elf, The Grinch, Gremlins, Christmas Vacation, Polar Express, It’s a Wonderful Life (various days and times)
+Flix Brewhouse – Elf, Christmas Vacation, Polar Express, Krampus, The Grinch, White Christmas, Love Actually (various days and times)

 The Palms in Waukee – Polar Express, Elf (various days and times)